nicholashibberd/bouncing-vim/README.md

   - `<leader>rs`: interrupt any command running in the runner pane

 * **Vim Ruby**
+  - enable syntax highlight for Ruby operators
-  - turn on ruby evaluation for c-x c-o expansion
+  - turn on ruby evaluation for `c-x c-o` expansion
   - autocomplete class names in the global scope
   - autocomplete Rails methods
-  - enable syntax highlight for Ruby operators

 * **Ruby xmpfilter**
   - in terminal Vim press `F4` to mark the line, `F5` to evaluate